OmniSharp/omnisharp-emacs/README.md

 Add `csharp` layer to `dotspacemacs-configuration-layers` on your `.spacemacs` file. `csharp-mode` and `omnisharp` packages will get installed automatically on restart for you.

+ * TODO: as of 2017-02-19 `csharp` layer installs non-roslyn version of omnisharp-emacs.

 ### Installation on Regular Emacs
 To install, use [MELPA][].